Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 {: #fig-hsext-group title="Group Membership Extension Message"}

 GroupID (32 bits):
-: The group identifier of a group to which there belongs the socket that is making the connection at the sending side.
+: The identifier of a group whose members include the sender socket that is making a connection.
   The target socket that should interpret it should belong to the corresponding group on its side (or should create one, if it doesn't exist).